Whale mounds

-Whale mounds are Mounds dedicated to Whales that have been washed up on the shore, a custom unique to Japan.
+Whale mounds (鯨塚, Kujira Tsuga) are mounds dedicated to whales that have been washed up on the shore, a custom unique to Japan.

 Overview

-This mound was built as a memorial to the life of Cetacean stranding, a type of whale that was caught (passive whaling) and used as food and resources, as well as to express gratitude for the fact that the area was saved and enriched.
-Ebisu (mythology) and the belief in a "leaning god".
-Since whales were regarded as deities (in some areas, they were also called Ebisu as an incarnation of Ebisu), they were enshrined to prevent them from becoming "raging God" by accidentally drifting ashore or losing their lives to whaling.
-It is also a mound enshrined to prevent God from becoming a "raging mound.
-[It is found at Toda Shrine in Shinagawa, Tokyo, and Whale Shrine in Miyake-jima, Tokyo.
+Mounds are created to remember Cetacean stranding, a type of whale that was hunted for food and resources, and to show appreciation for the area being saved and enriched.
+Whales were considered gods and some were called Ebisu, so they were enshrined to prevent them from becoming angry gods after they died on the shore or were hunted.
+These mounds can be found at Toda Shrine in Shinagawa, Tokyo and Whale Shrine in Miyake-jima, Tokyo.

 After the establishment of organized whaling after the Edo period, there are also mounds built as memorials and thanksgivings in areas where Whaling was a livelihood, such as the Ryujima area near Ukishima Shrine in Chiba Prefecture and Taiji.

 Because the arrival of whales coincides with the arrival of fish, whales were thought to have spiritual power and were used as fishing guides.
 For this reason, the whale, in the form of Ebisu, was enshrined as a god of fishing to bring good fortune to fishermen and as a sea god to pray for safety at sea.

 In the same way, whale graves and monuments exist in areas where whaling has been a livelihood since ancient times, as well as passive and accidental whaling, and when combined with whale mounds, there are about 100 of them in Japan.